Profile

 Dr. Lozano’s PhD thesis and research specialize in third and additional language acquisition, with a particular focus on the cognitive and social factors that shape multilingual learning.
 Her work examines how individuals acquire, process, and use multiple languages within diverse social contexts.
 Her language-learning techniques have been published by the Instituto Cervantes, and she has authored articles on linguistics in specialized journals such as Revista redELE and Cuadernos Cervantes.

-She is currently broadening her research by studying a Master´s degree in international relations at Harvard University, seeking to connect cross-cultural understanding and the development of critical thinking.
+She is currently broadening her research by studying a Master’s degree in international relations at Harvard University, seeking to connect cross-cultural understanding and the development of critical thinking.

-International Organizations
+International organizations

 Complementing this academic foundation, Dr. Lozano has extensive experience in project management, communication, and administration gained through her career at the United Nations Headquarters in New York.
 She worked in the Office of the Secretary-General, the Office of Counter-Terrorism, and the Office for Humanitarian Affairs, where she provided support to multi-stakeholder programs and strategic initiatives, and facilitated interagency collaboration.
+In 2022, Lozano was awarded a Long Service Award by the Secretary-General in recognition of his years of dedicated service and contributions to the organization.

 Dr. Lozano has also provided outreach support for UNESCO's Global Education Monitoring (GEM) Report, contributing to the dissemination of its analysis on global education trends and equity.
 She has supported the promotion of key findings through strategic messaging, tailored communication materials, and coordinated outreach activities across digital and stakeholder channels.